Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The median taxpayer income in Beaconsfield suburb is $54,393, with an average of $64,925, based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than the national average.
-In contrast, Greater Melbourne has a median income of $57,688 and an average income of $75,164.
-By September 2025, estimates suggest the median income will be approximately $58,880 and the average will be around $70,281, considering Wage Price Index growth of 8.25% since financial year 2023.
+The suburb of Beaconsfield had a median taxpayer income of $54,393 and an average income of $64,925 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average, with Greater Melbourne having a median income of $57,688 and an average income of $75,164 during the same period.
+By September 2025, based on Wage Price Index growth of 8.25%, estimated incomes would be approximately $58,880 (median) and $70,281 (average).
 Census data indicates that household incomes rank at the 82nd percentile ($2,279 weekly) in Beaconsfield.
-The earnings profile shows that 32.8% of locals (2,900 people) fall into the $1,500 - 2,999 income bracket, similar to the metropolitan region where 32.8% occupy this category.
-Notably, 34.3% of residents earn over $3,000 per week, indicating considerable affluence and supporting premium retail and service offerings in the area.
-After housing costs, residents retain 86.9% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+The earnings profile shows that 32.8% of locals (2,900 people) fall into the $1,500 - 2,999 income category, mirroring the metropolitan region where 32.8% occupy this bracket.
+A significant portion, 34.3%, earns over $3,000 per week, contributing to premium retail and service offerings in the area.
+After housing costs, residents retain 86.9% of their income, reflecting strong purchasing power, with the area's SEIFA income ranking placing it in the 7th decile.

 Frequently Asked Questions - Income